Where to find resources for family mental health in Canada

 While the CPA doesn’t host parent and other family support groups, the organization’s website contains a range of helpful information:

 Fact sheets – The association offers fact sheets on a variety of issues, and some list sources of more information and support.
-Topics include Caregiver Stress; Depression; Anxiety Related to Food Allergy in Children.
-Here’s the link to Fact Sheets.
+Some of the topics include:

-Psychologist lookup – Here is some information and tips from the CPA about finding a psychologist.
+Psychologist lookup – Information and tips about finding a psychologist are available on the CPA website.

 Canadian Psychiatric Association